clauroxia/store-class/README.md

 ### Pre-requisites
 Ruby: 2.7.5
 ### Installing
-After cloning this repository, please install the gems and dependences required by running on the terminal:
+After cloning this repository, please install the necessary gems and dependences by running on the terminal:
 ```bash
 bundle install
 ```